 If your organization has used the grant portal previously, log in and begin your application.
-If you are a firsttime applicant, please create your online profile to apply.
+If you are a first-time applicant, please create an online profile to apply.
 You will use the system to submit your application, your grant agreement, and your grant reports.
-If you would prefer to do your application orally, please email info@whistlerfoundation.com by January 15, 2024, so we can accommodate your request.
+If you would prefer to do your application orally, please email ndoiron@whistlerfoundation.com by January 27, 2025, so we can accommodate your request.

 All applications will be thoroughly assessed by Grants Committees.
 The Grants Committees will recommend project funding to WCF's Board of Directors who will have final approval.
-All applicants will receive written notification of WCF's decision and if successful, the terms and conditions of any grant that has been awarded by the end of March 2024.
+All applicants will receive written notification of WCF's decision and if successful, the terms and conditions of any grant that has been awarded by the end of March 2025.